-Chapter seven of the Principles of European Contract Law explains how a contract is performed - ie how both sides fulfil their part of the contract.
+Chapter seven of the Principles of European Contract Law explains how both sides fulfil their part of the contract.
 For more details, see performance of obligations set out in a European contract.

-The first option is for the non-performing side to be given the chance to complete their part of the contract.
-For instance, if a product does not work as specified, the supplier is given the chance to put the problem right.
-Performance is then said to be achieved, although the customer in such a case might have the right to claim a reduction in price.
+The first option is for the non-performing side to get the chance to complete their part of the contract.
+For instance, if a product does not work as specified, the supplier gets the chance to put the problem right.
+Performance is then achieved, although the customer in such a case might have the right to claim a reduction in price.

 Remedies for non-performance in European contract law

-If non-performance is fundamental - in other words, if one side is simply not going to fulfil some or all of their part of the contract - there are various specific remedies for the injured party.
+If one side is simply not going to fulfil some or all of their part of the contract, there are various specific remedies for the injured party.
 These include: